corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/gradle-plugin/_index.md

 Applying the CorDapp CPB Gradle plugin to a Gradle project declares that the project should create a Corda package bundle (a `.cpb` file).

-The point of the CPB is to contain all of the CPKs that are expected to be deployed together as a single application.
-So in a typical example, you would apply `net.corda.plugins.cordapp-cpk` for the contract CPK project, and `net.corda.plugins.cordapp-cpb` in the workflows CPK project.
-The CPB file would then contain both your contracts and your workflows CPKs.
+The point of the `.cpb` is to contain all of the `.cpk`s that are expected to be deployed together as a single application.
+So in a typical example, you would apply `net.corda.plugins.cordapp-cpk` for the contract CPK project, and `net.corda.plugins.cordapp-cpb` in the workflows CPB project.
+The `.cpb` file would then contain both your contracts and your workflows' `.cpk`s.

 ### Apply the plugin